jascubero/jascubero/README.md

 ## 🌟 About Me

 - 🌈 Transwoman physicist based in the Philippines.
 - 🎓 Currently pursuing my master's degree in Physics.
+PhD in Geophysics/Seismology, next!
 - 🛰️ Research focus on maritime surveillance using SAR images.
 - 📊 Enthusiastic about data science, machine learning, and geophysics.
-Aiming for my PhD in Geophysics/Seismology soon!
 - 🌱 Eager to learn and contribute to disaster preparedness and sustainability.

 ## 🔭 Current Projects